oconnor663/duct.py/spec.md

 ## Executing a local script from a path object

 It should be possible to invoke `./foo.sh` using the native path type.
-This works fine in Rust, but it's tricky in Python, because `Path("./foo.sh")` stringifies to `"foo.sh"`, and invoking that is an error (assuming "foo.sh" is present only in the current directory, and not in the $PATH).
+This is tricky in Python, because `Path("./foo.sh")` stringifies to `"foo.sh"`, and invoking that is an error (assuming "foo.sh" is present only in the current directory, and not in the $PATH).
 The Python implementation works aroud this by `path.join`ing a leading `.` onto any non-absolute path after stringifying it.
 Ideally implementations that need this sort of workaround should preserve the usual OS semantics for non-path strings, so that `cmd("foo.sh")` is still an error in this case on POSIX systems.

 Note that what counts as an "absolute path" can be subtle on Windows.
 In particular, `\foo\bar.txt` is usually *not* considered absolute, because it